mrlnsmr/TicTacToe/README.md

 # TicTacToe
-My first time trying to programming a game with help of a youtoube tutorial.
+My first time trying to programming a game (TicTacToe) with help of a youtoube tutorial.